sf-wdi-18/notes/projects/project_1.md

 Let's build our final game, synthesizing all the knowledge you've packed into your brain over the past two weeks!

-We'll be making one last version of **Tic Tac Toe** again with a few more twists.
-We'll be asking you to design the game with **Object Oriented Programming** patterns in mind as well as leveraging the power of **jQuery** to write more imperative code.
+We'll be making one last version of **Tic Tac Toe** with a few more twists.
+We'll be asking you to design the game with **Object Oriented Programming** patterns in mind, as well as leveraging the power of **jQuery** to write more imperative code.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping as you go..
 Show us what you've got!